Nuance Party: Platform

-The Nuance Party accuses Swedish social services of forcing Muslim children into foster care and assimilation, accusations which have been picked up by foreign broadcasters including TRT World and Al Jazeera and rejected as false in Sweden.
+The Nuance Party accuses Swedish social services of "forcing" Muslim children into non-Muslim foster care to facilitate assimilation.
+These accusations have been picked up by foreign broadcasters including TRT World and Al Jazeera and rejected as false in Sweden.
 The party supports criminalising Quran desecration, such as the public burnings by activist Rasmus Paludan that preceded the 2022 Sweden riots that April.

-The party put up a billboard in Kulu, Konya, the place of origin of most of Sweden's Turks, including Yüksel.
-The billboard described it as "the only Turkey-friendly party that distances itself from terrorist organisations".
-Sofie Blombäck, a political scientist from Mid Sweden University, said that the party was unusual in that religious-based parties are rare in Sweden; the Christian Democrats is a party smaller than in other nations.
-Blombäck compared the Nuance Party to DENK, a minority-focused party in the Netherlands, and said that while it could possibly enter local politics in Malmö, it was unlikely to enter the Riksdag.
+The party wants Skåne County to burn down Lars Vilks' large sculpture Nimis because of Vilks' depiction of Muhammed as a roundabout dog.

+The party criticised a report by the Center for Knowledge and Security (CKS) in Borås which they claimed gave a one-sided and overly negative picture about Somalis.
+Yüksel expressed a desire to shut down CKS as a result.

+The party is supportive of the European Union.

 Party goals

-These are some of the party goals listed on the Nuance Party's official website:
+The most important goals according to the party website is: